Music In Homes 2018-2019

 Jim Alfredson, organ • Djallo Djakate, drums

-We know it’s been a long winter, so we’ve planned a dynamic way to celebrate the beginning of the summertime season with a quintet of fierce jazz musicians who will probably blow the top off the tent.
+We know it’s been a long winter, so we’ve planned a dynamic way to celebrate the beginning of the summertime season with a quintet of fierce, fabulous and world-renown jazz musicians.

 “McMurray sounds as assured and inspired in a rock, R&B, funk, pop or folk setting as he does playing hard bop.”
 His credits also include the trailblazing groups Was (Not Was) and Griot Galaxy.